 No charge to Irish tax should arise on the transfer of units in the formation of certain master/feeder structures.

 A number of significant stamp duty exemptions are also available for collective investment vehicles.

 The Irish REIT was introduced in 2013, with the objective of providing access to the property market for smaller investors and to facilitate capital injections into the Irish property market.
 The first REIT listing on the Irish Stock Exchange took place on 18 July 2013.

 The REIT must be incorporated and resident in Ireland and listed in an EU jurisdiction.

 There is no exemption from VAT, property rates, employment taxes, or stamp duty.
-Stamp duty, which is currently at a rate of 2% (1% for certain residential property), should apply to properties acquired.
+Stamp duty, which is currently at a rate of 7.5% in respect of commercial property, 1% for certain residential property up to EUR 1 million, 2% for residential property in excess of EUR 1 million and 10% in respect of the bulk purchase of houses and duplexes, should apply to properties acquired.
 The REIT is subject to corporation tax on all other income and gains under the usual taxation rules.